1988–89 Port Vale F.C. season: Third Division

 A Futcher penalty opened March with a win over Blackpool, though Vale also had two goals disallowed.
-Preston then purchased young reserve winger Steve Harper, who wanted to "prove himself", for £35,000.
+Preston then purchased young reserve team winger Steve Harper, who wanted to "prove himself", for £35,000.
 Vale played a five-man defence against relegation candidates Aldershot, and came away from the Recreation Ground with a 2–2 draw as Rudge bemoaned "two points thrown away".
 They returned to winning ways against Brentford, but could only manage a draw at home to Preston.
 Rudge refused Reading's offer of £250,000 for Dean Glover, but placed Hazell on the transfer list.
 He did though sign Jeffers permanently for £30,000 after giving up hope of Atkinson returning to fitness.
 He also re-signed Ronnie Jepson from Nantwich Town, though attempts to loan in Jim Melrose from Shrewsbury Town were unsuccessful.
 On 25 March, Beckford hit a hat-trick as Vale claimed a 4–1 victory at Notts County to go ten games unbeaten.
 Two days later though, they fell to defeat at home to Mansfield.

 April began with a 3–0 defeat at Reading after the team put in a "woefully inadequate display".
 They then claimed a draw at promotion rivals Bristol Rovers, though Rudge said that "we deserved to win".
 They were then fortunate to hang on to second place after making tough work of what should have been a routine home win over Gillingham.
 Gary Ford was ruled out for the rest of the season as injuries began to take their toll on the squad, though they still managed to return from Chesterfield with another three points.
-However they dropped down to third after losing at home to Bristol City.
-Vale then returned from Bolton with only a point, and were forced to contend with another injury as Riley suffered a broken leg.
+However, they dropped down to third after losing at home to Bristol City.
+Vale then returned from Bolton with only a point and were forced to contend with another injury as Riley suffered a broken leg.
 More points were dropped after a goalless draw at home to Swansea, the lack of goals being blamed on poor service from the flanks.

 On 1 May, Vale lost at home to Northampton Town after wasting chances to score and making mistakes in defence.
 A young Andy Porter helped to ensure three victories in the final three games, but it was too late to gain automatic promotion.
+The regular season concluded with a 2–1 win at Fulham as they came from being a goal down to former loanee striker Michael Cole to win the game with a Kevin Finney strike and Gary West header.
 Going into the play-offs Rudge said that "We have almost climbed Everest, but there is one small hill to go and the players must be in a positive mood."